langgenius/dify/api/core/model_runtime/docs/en_US/provider_scale_out.md

 - Invocation Error Mapping Table

   When there is an exception in model invocation, it needs to be mapped to the `InvokeError` type specified by Runtime.
-This facilitates Dify's ability to handle different errors with appropriate follow-up actions.
+This facilitates Vigie's ability to handle different errors with appropriate follow-up actions.

   Runtime Errors: